 Deputy Chief of Mission

-Paul O’Friel has been Deputy Chief of Mission for American Embassy, Reykjavik since August 2013.
-Before he took up his current position, he served in Afghanistan as the Department of State’s Senior Civilian Representative to Regional Command Southwest.
-Previous to that assignment, he was Counselor for Political and Economic Affairs at American Embassy, Budapest (2009-2012).
-During his Foreign Service career, Mr. O’Friel also served as Deputy Political Counselor and Pol-Mil Officer at American Embassy, Manila (2003-2007), as well as a variety of other posts in Europe and the Middle East, including Paris, Cairo, and Tunis.
+Paul O’Friel joined the U.S. Embassy Reykjavik as Deputy Chief of Mission in August 2013 and has served as Chargé d’Affaires, a.i., since November 2013.
+Before arriving in Iceland, he served in Afghanistan as the Department of State’s Senior Civilian Representative to Regional Command Southwest (2012-2013).
+Previous to that assignment, he was Counselor for Political and Economic Affairs at U.S. Embassy, Budapest (2009-2012).
+During his Foreign Service career, Mr. O’Friel also served as Deputy Political Counselor and Pol-Mil Officer at U.S. Embassy, Manila (2003-2007), as well as a variety of other posts in Europe and the Middle East, including Paris, Cairo, and Tunis.

 Mr. O’Friel has also seen Department of State service as a Provincial Reconstruction Team Leader in Muthanna, Iraq (2007-2008).
 In that capacity, he led an interagency team of experts to help provincial government officials improve governance and provide services in one of Iraq's poorest provinces.